andreabenini/gnome-plugin.custom-menu-panel/examples/README.md

 ### Usage
-- Create a `.entries.json` file and save it in your home directory (**_$HOME/.entries.json_**)
+- An `.entries.json` file will automatically be created within your $HOME directory, if it does not already exist. (**_$HOME/.entries.json_**).

-- Edit the file and write your favorite commands there, you can take a look at this directory for some real examples.
-It's a `.json` file so respect syntax and commands accordingly
+- Edit the file by clicking [Edit Config File] within the Custom Menu Config submenu and add your favorite commands, referencing the .entries.json file in this examples directory for ideas.
+It is a `.json` file so respect syntax and commands accordingly.
+For example, use commas after each item, but not on the last item.

-- If you're editing the file inside a Gnome environment you need to reload the plugin in order to update your changes.
-Disable/Enable the plugin, restart it with _gnome_extensions_ or restart the windows environment to effectively reload your changes (Alt+F2, 'r', Enter).
+- Reload the configuration file for changes to take effect by choosing *[Reload Configuration File]* from the *Custom Menu Config* submenu.
+Alternatively, disable/enable the plugin within the Extensions app or restart the entire Gnome environment using (Alt+F2, 'r', Enter).

+- If you make a mistake in the .entries file and a JSON parse error occurs, a submenu entitled *'Config File Parse Error . . . '* is displayed in the custom menu and automatically expands to show *[Edit Config File]*, *[Reload Config File]* and *[View Log in Journalctl]*.

+- The optional constants, 'editorExecutable', defaulted to 'gedit' and 'terminalExecutable', defaulted to 'gnome-terminal' are currently only used for the permanent *Custom Menu Config* submenu items , where *[Edit Config File]* uses 'editorExecutable' and *[View Log in Journalctl]* uses 'terminalExecutable'.
+These have been tested with Geany and Tilix, respectively.

-_Feel free to request features or write issues if you'd like to cover specific aspects of it_
+_Feel free to request features or document issues_